exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: True if role instance was found and deleted raises an exception otherwise

 #### Parameters:
- -- Id (string) â the id of the role instance being deleted -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role
+ - Id (string) -- the id of the role instance being deleted
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role

 **Return type:** boolean